cuijiyao01/docker-k8s-training/kubernetes/exercise_03_deployment.md

     spec:
 ```

-As a reference, you can find a solution on [github](./solutions/03_deployment.yaml).

 ## Step 5 - optional: deploy(ment)!
 Now create the deployment again.
 However this time it will be created based on the yaml file:
 `kubectl create -f <your-file>.yaml`